Before starting my 2-year trip around the world, I decided to pick a completely random destination for my route. Here’s what happened after that.

 When I saw the circle, I felt relieved.
 Just knowing where I was going helped me relax, and Kenya felt like a good destination.
 As a kid I had a peculiar interest in Kenyan marathon runners, so I had wanted to visit the country some day.

-(I also hadn’t paid attention to the news of terrorist attacks and rebel groups in the country, so I somewhat falsely believed Kenya to be a particularly safe place.)
+(I also hadn’t paid attention to the news of terrorist attacks and rebel groups in the country.
+I incorrectly believed Kenya to be a particularly safe place.)

 But how and when would I get to Kenya?
 I had planned to pass through Middle East near the beginning of my trip.
 Kenya was close, but not close enough, I thought.
 I decided to make Africa the last new continent of my trip and visit Kenya on my way back.